code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-boot-configuration-example.md

 If you want to learn more about Spring JMS - head on over to the [Spring JMS tutorials]({{ site.url }}/spring-jms-tutorials) page.
 {: .notice--primary}

-## 1. What is Spring Boot Auto-Configuration
+## 1. What is Spring Boot Auto-Configuration?

 [Spring Boot auto-configuration](https://docs.spring.io/spring-boot/docs/2.1.1.RELEASE/reference/html/using-boot-auto-configuration.html){:target="_blank"} will try to automatically configure your Spring application based on the JAR dependencies that are available.